Daniel and His Role in Redemptive History

 The Babylonian Exile formed a great turning point in the development of the kingdom of God and the history of redemption.
 With this event the form of the theocracy (God’s direct rule over His people as an independent nation) established at Mt.
 Sinai came to an end.
 That previous form of the theocracy in which the people of God constituted an earthly kingdom, taking its place beside the kingdoms of the world, was not restored after the termination of the seventy-year exile and the return of God’s people to the land of Judah.

 The restoration of the Jewish state after the Exile was not a re-establishment of the Old Testament kingdom of God.
 When Cyrus granted liberty to the Jews to return to their own land, only a very small band of the former Babylonian captives returned; the greater part remained scattered among the Gentiles.
-Even those who went home to Canaan were not free from subjection to the heathen world-powers, but even while living in the land the Lord had given to their forefathers they were servants to whatever Gentile world empire was reigning at a given time.
-The space of five hundred years, from the end of the Babylonian Captivity to the birth of Jesus the Messiah, was, for that portion of the Jewish people who had returned to Judea, no deliverance from subjection to the power of their Gentile overlords, no re-introduction of the kingdom of God as it had been known in the days of their forefathers, but only a period of transition from the Old to the New Covenant as it would be inaugurated by the Christ and His atoning work.
+Even those who went home to Canaan were not free from subjection to the heathen world powers, but even while living in the land the LORD had given to their forefathers they were servants to whatever Gentile world empire was reigning at a given time.
+The space of five hundred years, from the end of the Babylonian Captivity to the birth of Jesus the Messiah, was, for that portion of the Jewish people who had returned to Judea, no deliverance from subjection to the power of their Gentile overlords, no re-introduction of the kingdom of God as it had been known in the days of their forefathers, but only a period of transition from the Old to the New Covenant as it would be inaugurated by Jesus the Messiah and His work of atonement.
+It was at the outset of this transitional period that Daniel was called by God to carry out his unique ministry.

 The Book of Daniel’s Place in the Old Testament Canon

 The Hebrew Bible, consisting of the 39 books that comprise the Old Testament, was divided into three parts: The Law, The Prophets, and The Sacred Writings.
-In the Hebrew Bible the book of Daniel is not listed among the Prophets; rather, it is found under the category known as The Sacred Writings.
+In the Hebrew Bible the Book of Daniel is not listed among the Prophets; rather, it is found under the category known as The Sacred Writings.

 As E.J.
 Young explains (p.
-370), the reason why Daniel was placed among the Hagiographa (The Sacred Writings) is due to the fact he did not occupy the technical office of a prophet.
+370), the reason why Daniel was placed among the Hagiographa (“The Sacred Writings”) is due to the fact he did not occupy the technical office of a prophet.
 He was trained to be a statesman and it was in that capacity that he carried out his God-given ministry.
 A prophet was a mediator between God and His covenant people (see Deut.
 18:18), but this was not Daniel’s calling.
 When the New Testament speaks of Daniel as a prophet, it is referring to the prophetic gift Daniel possessed—the gift of prophecy in distinction from the office of prophet.
 Another reason why Daniel is placed in the category of The Sacred Writings rather than among the Prophets is due to the fact that a large portion of the book bears more the character of history (similar to the books of Kings and Chronicles), rather than that of prophecy (G. Archer, p.
 369.)

 Porphyry and His “Disciples”

-Throughout all of antiquity no one questioned the genuineness of the book of Daniel, except for the third century A.D.
+Throughout all of antiquity no one questioned the genuineness of the Book of Daniel, except for the third century A.D.
 Neo-Platonic philosopher, Porphyry.
 Porphyry denied that the book was written in the sixth century B.C.
-What led him to take this position was the fact that the book of Daniel speaks so accurately and in such detail about events that occurred in the times of the Syrian king Antiochus Epiphanes (175-164 B.C.)
+What led him to take this position was the fact that the Book of Daniel speaks so accurately and in such detail about events that occurred in the times of the Syrian king Antiochus Epiphanes (175-164 B.C.)
 Hence, the book must be recording historical events, not prophesying future events, since, according to Porphyry, predictive prophecy is impossible (E. J. Young, p 362.)

 Rather than accepting the book as a sixth century B.C. composition in which, by the Spirit of God, future events were revealed to the writer, sometimes in astounding detail, Porphyry postulated the book to be the work of a Jew living in Palestine during the time of the Maccabees.
 According to Porphyry, the writer’s intention was to inspire his fellow Jews in their struggle against Antiochus Epiphanes and his attempt to eradicate the biblical faith.
 This anonymous writer sought to accomplish his purpose by presenting an account that featured feigned miracles of dramatic deliverances of God’s faithful servants, along with feigned prophecies of the ultimate victory of God’s people, not only over Antiochus, but over all their enemies (C.F.
 Keil, p.
 28.)